-- H. This paragraph serves as a reopener mechanism to go back to a permittee covered under the general permit and places any necessary additional requirements upon the site as necessary, due to reasonable potential or realized water quality impacts by the site stormwater discharges. - I. This section allows for changes in permit conditions in later general permits. - J. This section provides for the Notice of Termination and explains final stabilization requirements.
-Permanent native vegetation is an acceptable stabilization measure.
+- H. This paragraph serves as a reopener mechanism to go back to a permittee covered under the general permit and places any necessary additional requirements upon the site as necessary, due to potential or realized water quality impacts by the site stormwater discharges. - I. This section allows for changes in permit conditions in later general permits. - J. This section provides for the Notice of Termination and explains final stabilization requirements.

-FACT SHEET

-Oil & Gas Construction Stormwater General Permit
+FACT SHEET Oil & Gas Construction Stormwater General Permit Page 11 of 11

-Page 10 of 10